About

 I grew up in a large, lively missionary family in Colombia–a beautiful, complicated place.
 In recent years I’ve periodically had the privilege of providing accompaniment and advocacy to Colombian peace communities and human rights defenders.
 Naturally these experiences, and some of the many stories I’ve been told by Colombian friends, make their way into what I write.

 I’m a visual artist too, working mostly in chalk pastels, collage, mosaic, and related digital media.
-My author-illustrator debut is Picturing God, a book inviting children and parents to meditate on some of the biblical God-metaphors; it was released by Beaming Books in September 2019.
+My author-illustrator debut was Picturing God, a book inviting children and parents to meditate on some of the biblical God-metaphors; it was released by Beaming Books in September 2019.

 My 2017 children’s picture book, Adriana’s Angels / Los ángeles de Adriana (published separately in English and Spanish; Sparkhouse Family), has a Colombian child protagonist whose family must flee danger.
 And then her new life in Chicago has its troubles too.
 Through it all, her brilliant guardian angels keep attentive watch and help her know she’s held firmly in God’s love.